Skip to Main Content Close

 The third most challenged book of 2020 was All American Boys by Jason Reynolds and Brendan Kiely.
 This is the first year that the book appeared in the list of top 10 most challenged books.
 It tells the story of two teenage boys as they handle police brutality and racism within their community.
 The book has been challenged for many reasons, including drug use, profanity, alcoholism, and anti-police sentiments.

 Usually, it’s the result of parents and community insistence.
-The most common reasons why books are banned in the U.S. are racial issues, sexual content or education, encouragement of “damaging” lifestyles, violence, presence of witchcraft or paganism, and religious affiliations.
+The most common reasons why books are banned in the U.S. are racial issues, sexual content or education, encouragement of “damaging” lifestyles, violence, the presence of witchcraft or paganism, and religious affiliations.
 Surveys show that between 82% and 97% of book challenges (documented requests to remove materials from schools or libraries) receive no media attention, so it is difficult to capture the full scope of the issue.
 In recent times, if you look at the list of banned books and reasons why they were challenged, you’ll see a pattern of LGBTQ+ themes frequently being attacked.
+Like kids on commercial swing sets, the important issues and controversies swing back and forth.

 The most challenged or banned books between 2000-09 were the Harry Potter books, the Alice series by Phyllis Reynolds Naylor, and The Chocolate War by Robert Cormier.